jstonge/hello-research-groups/docs/index.md

 Free and open-source software (F/OSS) is changing how researchers collaborate on projects.
 As individuals increasingly rely on F/OSS, they are confronted on learning different tools and skills such as version control, interacting with API, or building principled data pipelines that are robust yet extensible.
 Learning about all of this can be scary.
 A solution to survive the process, once again, are communities.

 In the project, we will include and exclude people from groups.
 Sometime this will feel unfair, as people will get excluded for seemingly arbitrary reasons.
-Truth be told, as research groups emerge and thrive, I think they become like the figure above; a loose network of people that can have a more or less central cores.
-That being said, in current academia, many research groups are characterized by one or few principal investigators (PIs) that tied together a bunch of students under the same roof.
+Truth be told, as research groups emerge and thrive, I think they become like the figure above; a loose network of people that can have more or less central cores.
+That being said, in current academia, many research groups are characterized by one or few principal investigators (PIs) who tie together a bunch of students under the same roof.

 When we are lucky, there is a public facing webpage hosted by the group/PI that says, "look, here is my lab".
 This will be the people we define as part of the group, even thoug some loose collaborators might be missing from that page.
 We assume that this approach is a good proxy to get who is on the payroll of the lab, or at least who benefit from being exhibited on the main page of the lab.

 ## Project philosophy

 We are gonna build a collection of dashboards tied together by a common theme, that is, _characterizing research groups in science_.
-Similar to [Andy Matuschak's Evergreen Notes](https://notes.andymatuschak.org/Evergreen_notes), the central idea is to keep together a family of dashboards that will accumulate over time and across projects.
+Similar to [Andy Matuschak's Evergreen Notes](https://notes.andymatuschak.org/Evergreen_notes), the central idea is to keep together a family of dashboards that will accrete over time.
 By analogy with Evergreen notes, each dashboard ought to be atomic, and 'concept-oriented' (answering a single question).

 Note that it is easier to have many apps representing the data in different ways these days, thanks the [observable framework](https://observablehq.com/framework/what-is-framework) code design.
 Any observable project is basically a static site, for data apps.
 So one of the goals is to see if it works to create a new tab for each new way one could visualize the entire project.
 There is a chance it might gets out of hand, but I think if the data pipeline is well designed and it has the potential to scale up.